 - Development of talents so they may glorify God

 - Demand excellence as the norm of stewardship

 - Development of perceptive music listening skills

 - Ability to respond to music aesthetically, intelligently, and emotionally

 - Acquaintance with a wide variety of music, including diverse musical styles and genres

 - Ability to make aesthetic judgments based on critical listening and analysis

 - Understanding of the role music has played and continues to play in the lives of human beings.

-Recommended curriculum outlines for each of the available undergraduate majors may be downloaded and viewed below.
+Recommended curriculum outlines for each of the available undergraduate majors are available on our Resources page.